Lecrapouille/BacASable/Cpp/DesignPatterns/Command/README.md

 ## Context

 In this example, let's suppose we have to implement a single application holding more than one `ChipController` class communicating with their associated microcontroller `Chip` through a single medium of communication (SPI or I2C ...).
+Each `ChipController` sends a message to its `Chip`, wait for an answer and parse it once received.

 The following figure depicts the architecture: